korjavin/packer-testing/README.md

 Usage
 -----

-To generate a VirtualBox image, edit debian-wheezy file and adapt the variables fields:
+To generate a VirtualBox image, edit debian-testing file and adapt the variables fields:
 ```
     "variables": {
         "debian_version": "7.7.0",